History of Burkina Faso: Five-day War with Mali

 On Christmas Day 1985, tensions with Mali over the mineral-rich Agacher Strip erupted in a war that lasted five days and killed about 100 people.
 The conflict ended after mediation by President Félix Houphouët-Boigny of Ivory Coast.
 The conflict is known as the "Christmas war" in Burkina Faso.

-Many of the strict austerity measures taken by Sankara met with growing resistance and disagreement.
-Despite his initial popularity and personal charisma, problems began to surface in the implementation of the revolutionary ideals.

 Rule of Blaise Compaoré

 The CDRs, which were formed as popular mass organizations, deteriorated in some areas into gangs of armed thugs and clashed with several trade unions.
 Tensions over the repressive tactics of the government and its overall direction mounted steadily.
 On October 15, 1987, Sankara was assassinated in a coup which brought Captain Blaise Compaoré to power.

 Compaoré, Captain Henri Zongo, and Major Jean-Baptiste Boukary Lengani formed the Popular Front (FP), which pledged to continue and pursue the goals of the revolution and to "rectify" Sankara's "deviations" from the original aims.
-The new government, realizing the need for bourgeois support, tacitly moderated many of Sankara's policies.
+The new government, in aims of bourgeois support, tacitly moderated many of Sankara's policies.
 As part of a much-discussed political "opening" process, several political organizations, three of them non-Marxist, were accepted under an umbrella political organization created in June 1989 by the FP.

 Some members of the leftist Organisation pour la Démocratie Populaire/Mouvement du Travail (ODP/MT) were against the admission of non-Marxist groups in the front.
 On September 18, 1989, while Compaoré was returning from a two-week trip to Asia, Lengani and Zongo were accused of plotting to overthrow the Popular Front.
 They were arrested and summarily executed the same night.
 Compaoré reorganized the government, appointed several new ministers, and assumed the portfolio of Minister of Defense and Security.
 On December 23, 1989, a presidential security detail arrested about 30 civilians and military personnel accused of plotting a coup in collaboration with the Burkinabe external opposition.

 Burkina Faso adopted a new constitution on June 2, 1991.

 In 2005, Compaoré elected to his third term.
 In November 2010, President Compaoré was re–elected for a fourth straight term.
 He won 80.2% of the vote, while Hama Arba Diallo came a distant second with 8.2%.

 In February 2011, the death of a schoolboy provoked an uprising in the entire country, lasting through April 2011, which was coupled with a military mutiny and with a strike of the magistrates.
 See 2011 Burkina Faso uprising.